Legacy Video Tips

 Do you have a Legacy Video tip to add?
 Post it in the comment section below for others to see!

-Give your parent or grandparent the gift of a lifetime by capturing their life story for your family to know!
+Give your parent or grandparent the gift of a lifetime by capturing their life story and family history in a Legacy Video!

-Here at Family Tree Video we produce Legacy Videos, modern-day memoirs that weave a filmed interview with a parent or grandparent, together with family photos, documents, maps and other memorabilia.
-The result is a beautiful “moving portrait” capturing your loved one sharing their life story, family history and memories – a gift your family will treasure for generations to come.
+Here at Family Tree Video we produce Legacy Videos, modern-day memoirs that weave a filmed interview together with family photos, documents, maps and other memorabilia.
+The result is a beautiful “moving portrait” capturing your loved one sharing life stories, family history and memories – a gift your family will treasure for generations to come.

-To learn more about giving the gift of a Legacy Video, visit FamilyTreeVideo.com.
+To learn more about capturing your family stories in a Legacy Video, visit FamilyTreeVideo.com.

 Family Tree Video LLC